bamidev/browser-window/README.md

 Otherwise, there are some things that are yet to come:

+* Support for the Microsoft Edge WebView2 framework.
 * Events
 * Support for Webkit with Cocoa on MacOS.